grimlucis/rpg-hack/02-playing/01-playing.md

 Wizards can smell magic in the air.
 By tasting, rubbing, or closely inspecting an item, you can tell if it is magic.
 You may need to test the item to determine what type of magic.
-You can test Intelligence to see if you can learn anything else about the item without testing it.
+You can test Talent to see if you can learn anything else about the item without testing it.

 Fey, even if they aren't spellcasters, can *see* magic and magical items, though they'll still need a professional opinion to tell what it does.

 ### Mishaps

-If you roll doubles while casting a spell, roll on your school's mishap table.
+If you roll doubles while casting a spell, roll on your school's Mishap table.
 Unless otherwise specified, the spell still works.
 Magic is dangerous;
 this was just a hiccough or misfire.

 ### Dooms

 If you roll triples while casting a spell, one of your school's Dooms takes effect.
-Each school has 3 dooms.
-The third doom is invariably fatal or worse.
+Each school has 3 Dooms.
+The third Doom is invariably fatal or worse.
 All wizards walk a dangerous path.
-The burn their soul s like candles, and in doing so, court damnation.
+The burn their souls like candles, and in doing so, court damnation.

+If you complete the quest mentioned at the bottom of your school's list of Dooms, which the GM is advised to make very difficult even for high-level players, you are free from Dooms from that school forever.
+Whenever you would take a Doom, instead roll on the Mishap table twice and take the higher roll.

 ## Advancing in level